MLNekit/Telegram-Assistant-Bot/README.md

 ## Installation

-To set up the Assistant Bot for Group Chats, follow these steps:
+To set up the Assistant Bot, follow these steps:

 1. Rename the `example.env` file to `.env`.
 2. Open the `.env` file and set the API token for the bot.